sorm/sorm/README.md

 #SORM.
-A case-classes oriented ORM framework for Scala
+An elegant and scalable way to do persistance in Scala

-SORM is an object-relational mapping framework having elegance, consistency and simplicity at its primary principles.
-It is absolutely abstracted from relational side automagically creating database tables, emitting queries, inserting, updating and deleting records.
+SORM is a purely Scala-oriented object-relational mapping framework designed to eliminate boilerplate and maximize productivity.
+It is absolutely abstracted from relational side automatically creating database tables, emitting queries, inserting, updating and deleting records.
 This all functionality is presented to the user with a simple API around standard Scala's case classes.

+For more info, tutorials and documentation please visit the [official site](sorm-framework.org).

 ##Supported databases

 * MySQL
 * PostgreSQL
 * H2
 * HSQLDB

 ##Supported Scala versions

-2.10.0-RC1 and later
+2.10.0-RC1, 2.10.0-RC2

-##Maven support
+##Maven

 SORM is distributed in the Maven Central, here's a dependency to the latest release version: